 In this article we will talk about the development of IVF embryos when they are in culture, that is, outside the woman's body.

 Next, the pronuclei, which correspond to the maternal and paternal nuclei respectively, merge and give rise to the so-called zygote which is the first embryonic stage (day 1 post-fertilization).
-This is a very cell with a single nucleus.
+This is a cell with one single nucleus only.

 Subsequently, the zygote initiates the successive divisions that will allow the evolution of the embryo.
 Thus, the different stages of embryonic development take place: